CRLab/filter_tf/README.md

 parent_frame: frame in which the observation occurs. ex: /kinect2_link

-This node will then publish a tf from parent_frame to child_frame_filtered.
+This node will then publish a tf from parent_frame to child_frame_filtered. ex: /ar_marker_8_filtered

 ## Usage:
 From command line: